Special Needs Life Quality Coaching

 At this time, TERI is the only organization offering a certificate in this coaching specialization.
 The 16-week Special Needs Life Quality Coaching course is provided online with flexible hours so that working professionals have the time they need to complete assignments and connect with their student cohort.
 The classes are experiential and designed to assure that students have all the tools and support they need to go into private practice upon graduation.

-Who Hires a Special Needs Life Quality Coach?
+How Do I Find a Special Needs Life Quality Coach?

-Should I Become a Special Needs Life Quality Coach™?
+Special Needs Life Quality Planning